 Remember the good shots you have made.
 Remember the bad shots when you played poorly.
 Learn from each of them.
 In your mind, draw a bad shot on a blackboard.
 Rub it out.
 You are telling your brain to forget it.
 In your mind, take a picture of your excellent shot.
 Put it in a beautiful frame and put it on the wall.
 You are telling your mind to cherish it.

 Delight in your game.
 If you are still trying to get a golf handicap, you can always take maximum pleasure when making your best shot.
 If you have the highest handicap of all your golf buddies, you can even celebrate when you make that long shot down the fairway.
 Plan to improve your game by all means.
 But enjoy where you are.

 Try to stretch yourself as many times as possible.
 If you succeed, you will feel wonderful.
 If you fail, it is a chance to learn and do better next time.

 Model yourself on the best

 Choose one thing you want to improve.
 Pick people who do it better than you.
-Choose different levels: for example, a PGA tour player, your club professional and your best golf buddy.
+Choose different levels: for example, a PGA tour player, your club professional, and your best golf buddy.
 Study in detail what they do.
-Every physical move, the little tricks, and steps they make.
+Every physical move, the little tricks, and the steps they make.
 And their mental attitude.
 Pick out what seems most important to you.
 Imagine yourself doing this.
 After you have done this, get out and practice this.
-When you have improved this one thing move on to another.
+When you have improved this one thing, move on to another.